rusty1s/pytorch_scatter/README.md

 --------------------------------------------------------------------------------

-This package consists of a small extension library of highly optimised sparse update operations for the use in [PyTorch](http://pytorch.org/).
+This package consists of a small extension library of highly optimised sparse update (scatter) operations for the use in [PyTorch](http://pytorch.org/), which are missing in the main package.
+Scatter-operations can be roughly described as reduce-operations based on a given "group-index" tensor.
-It consists of the following operations:
+The package consists of the following operations:

 * `scatter_add`
 * `scatter_sub`